Lifecycle overview

 The lifecycle of a computation in the Arcium Network follows a clear progression of steps.
 These steps ensure computations are securely defined, efficiently commissioned, and accurately executed.
-Here are the five key stages:- Definition: A computation is defined within the context of an MXE, providing a blueprint for its execution (see the Defining & Commissioning Computations Section for details).
+Here are the five key stages:- Definition: A computation is defined within the context of an MXE, providing a blueprint for its execution (see the Defining and commissioning computations section for details).
 This includes specifying inputs, outputs, logic, versioning, and access permissions.

 - Commissioning: A defined computation is instantiated by specifying arguments, execution windows, and other parameters required for execution.